LESSON GROUP 2 PART 1

-Don’t forget to also dry the legs and feet of the dog, although on double coated breeds the hair here is short, it is often thick, and requires attention.
+Don’t forget also to dry the legs and feet of the dog, although on double-coated breeds the hair here is short, it is often thick, and requires attention.

-Some dogs tolerate high velocity drying, while using a condenser cone, on their heads.
+Some dogs tolerate high-velocity drying while using a condenser cone, on their heads.
 This often goes better if you block their ear canal on the side of the head you are working on by holding the ear down over the ear canal or placing your hand over the ear canal.
 Be careful, especially when using the condenser cone, not to blow air into the dog’s eyes, ears or mouth.
 If the dog will not tolerate drying with the condenser cone remove it.
 To finish removing any dampness remove the cone and slowly move the dryer over the dog close to the coat and skin.

 Once the dog is about 90% dry you can remove the condenser cone, tuck the dryer hose under one arm, and aim at each section of the dog while brushing the coat with the other hand.
 This technique will take practice, but it’s invaluable.
 Drying and brushing at the same time will save you time as you are combining two steps into one.
 Another benefit is some dogs are distracted by the dryer and show less aversion to being brushed when they are being dried at the same time.

-If you have trouble drying a double coated dog with a high velocity dryer there are alternative steps you can take, all will slow down the drying process, but this may be necessary.
+If you have trouble drying a double-coated dog with a high-velocity dryer there are alternative steps you can take, all will slow down the drying process, but this may be necessary.
 You can remove the condenser cone and dry the dog without it.
 You may need to attach a dog to the groomer’s helper on the grooming arm or have another employee help calm and hold onto the dog.
-The worst-case scenario is you get as much water off the dog with the high velocity dryer and then put it on a towel, in a crate, with a cage dryer on the dog.
+The worst-case scenario is you get as much water off the dog with the high-velocity dryer and then put it on a towel, in a crate, with a cage dryer on the dog.
 Make sure not to use any heat setting and monitor the dog.
 Check the coat every 20 minutes to see how dry it is.
 Once it is mostly dry then take the dog and finish drying it with a stand dryer.